Who’s Named First on Your Income Tax Return?

 A new study says the order of names on a joint income tax return can provide insights about the people filing.

-Does the order of names on your joint federal income tax return reveal significant things about you and your partner?
-A recent study suggests the answer could be yes — that tax return name order may hold some clues about social norms and beliefs.
+A study suggests the answer could be yes — that tax return name order may hold some clues about social dynamics and beliefs.

 The study, conducted by researchers at the University of Michigan, using data from the U.S. Treasury Department, found that nearly 90% of married heterosexual couples who filed joint federal income tax returns listed the man's name before the woman's name.
 The tendency to list the man’s name first on the tax return was linked to factors like political and gender attitudes, risk tolerance, and fear of tax noncompliance.